History of the

 I designed at sunrise on the breakwater of Waikiki near the Hilton Hawaiian Village.
 I had a devil of a time perfecting

-and debugging this concept in order to finally work.
+& debugging this concept in order it to finally work.
 The second B&W schematic was without the color lines put in

 but was basically the one that was used for that first military use of the Studio in a Suitcase.
 You should notice that

 the key item needed was the Videonics MX-1 A/V mixer.
 Please note the EDL shown right on top of the Sony color